gvdb/crowns/README.md

 ### Accessing Target
 * If there are no Troops protecting the target the Raiding player immediately gains access
-* If the Raiding player accesses the __Stronghold__ they may choose a single card from the other player’s hand.
+* If the Raiding player accesses the __Stronghold__ they may choose a single card from the other player’s Stronghold.
 If it is a:
-    + __Numbered (A–10):__ The Raiding player may discard it if they also discard a card from their hand.
-Otherwise the card returns to the defending player’s hand
+    + __Numbered (A–10):__ The Raiding player may discard it if they also discard a card from their Stronghold.
+Otherwise the card returns to the defending player’s Stronghold
     + __King or Queen:__ They may steal it and add it to their House to score it
-    + __Jack:__ Then the raiding player must discard one card from their hand to their Tombs.
+    + __Jack:__ Then the raiding player must discard one card from their Stronghold to their Tombs.
 If they only have Kings or Queens they must pick one to be shuffled back into the deck.
 If they have no cards, the raid ends
     + __No Cards:__ If there are no cards in the Stronghold the raid ends
 * If the Raiding player accesses the __Throne__, and there is a card on it, they may see the card there.
 If it is a:
     + __King or Queen:__ The raiding player steals and scores it, adding it to their House